-- 1. this device may not cause harmful interference. - 2. this device must accept any interference received, including interference that may cause undesired operation.
+1. this device may not cause harmful interference.

+2. this device must accept any interference received, including interference that may cause undesired operation.

-Changes or modifications made to the equipment not expressly approved by the manufacturer may void the FCC's authorization to operate the equipment.
+Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.